slz2003/RFCScope-/Errata_filtering/Result_manual/9830-5/packetizer_raw_output.md

 Clarify and consistently define the terms 'valid', 'malformed', 'invalid', and 'unsupported' within the document to clearly distinguish between syntactic errors that trigger withdrawal and conditions that affect only local usability.

-**Severity:** Medium
-  *Basis:* Ambiguous definitions may lead to divergent implementations and interoperability issues by causing different interpretations of error conditions.

-**Confidence:** High

-**Experts mentioning this issue:**

-- TerminologyExpert: Issue-1

 ---